 The habitat of this fish is from inside the reef out to depths of 100 feet or more.

 The larger specimens seem to stay in the shallow waters near the reef, while the juveniles usually prefer the deeper waters where finger corals are present.

-In general this fish does get along well with other fishes in an aquarium, but it can be aggressive towards other Yellows and Surgeonfshes if they are not introduced into the aquarium at the same time.
+In general, this fish does get along well with other fishes in an aquarium, but it can be aggressive towards other Yellows and Surgeonfishes if they are not introduced into the aquarium at the same time.

 This fish is a herbivore, grazing on algae and other plant life.
 It is best kept in an aquarium that has good algae growth, where in turn they earn their keep by helping to keep the algae growth cropped.
 It will feed on Nori (dried or roasted seaweed), other green vegetable matter and vitamin enriched flakes, but may nibble at dried shrimp and other meaty fares as well.
 Using a lettuce clip or placing the Nori under a rock or piece of coral.
 This mimics its natural feeding habits.
 In the wild, its lifestyle is one of a constant cruising and grazing.

 We give the Yellow Tang a ** (Two Star) Care Rating Level.
 It is a hardy, strong fish and is fairly easy to care for.
 However, it is a fish that is prone to contracting saltwater Ich diseases (Whitespot forms and Blackspot) and possibly HLLE (head and lateral line erosion).
 The Ich factor makes it a less than ideal choice for a beginner just starting or cycling a tank because stress is greatly related to these diseases.

 Use caution when handling this fish as the white razor spur near the tail area is very sharp and can cause cuts or injury.
 To learn more about the characteristics and traits of Tangs & Surgeonfishes, refer our Tang & Surgeonfish Family Profile.